madallinagrigoriu/PowerBi-dashboard/README.md

-# PowerBi dashboard
+# Power Bi dashboard

- PowerBi dashboard setup based on Salesforce data
+Context: Data is exported from Salesforce

-<b>Power BI report (.pbix file) following the requirments below:<b>
+The pbix.file has been created following the requirments below.

 1. Data model based on the sources in data.xlsx
 2. Calculations